punkave/best-practices/CSS/overview.md

 - Use `px` for borders
 - Use unitless line height
 - Use `em` for media queries
-- Use `rem` for everything (font size, spacing, etc.)
+- Use `rem` for everything else (font size, spacing, etc.)
-- `%` are also appropriate and and can be used for column widths, etc.
+- `%` is also appropriate and and can be used for column widths, etc.

 **[⬆  back to top](#table-of-contents)**